A&E Changed The Title Of ‘Generation KKK’ To ‘Escaping The KKK’ After Public Outrage

 Their intentions were actually quite the opposite and they are working to expose what is going on with these underground groups and to help those who want to get out to do just that.
 It just wasn’t all that obvious with the original title Generation KKK and now there is a huge mess to clean up after a lot of people got upset and threatened to boycott not only the show but to boycott the entire A&E network because of it.

 Now that A&E has made their goals clear with Escaping the KKK, they are hoping more people will be willing to tune in and give it a shot.
-They are also planning another project, a townhall discussion meant to bring about even more dialog.
+They are also planning another project, a town hall discussion meant to bring about even more dialog.
 A&E is also working with the Anti-Defamation League and Color of Change to develop viewer guides and even an education curriculum to accompany Escaping the KKK.

 Escaping the KKK: A Documentary Series Exposing Hate in America is an 8-part docuseries that will debut on A&E on Jan.
 10 at 10 p.m.
 ET/PT.